BDC Hamburger Icon

 If you’ve ever seen the show Shark Tank, you’re familiar with this concept.
 An entrepreneur might say, “I’m asking for $500,000 for 25 percent of the company.”
 In this example, the total company valuation would be $2 million.

-For the sake of easy math, you may need to issue more shares before your stock sale because you’ll be giving the investor a specific number of shares, and they must equal the investment amount at the agreed-upon valuation.
+For the sake of easy math, you may need to issue more shares before your stock sale because you’ll be giving the investor a specific number of shares.
+That number must equal the investment amount at the agreed-upon valuation.

 FYIDid you know

+You and your investor must agree on any additional terms.
 Some stock purchase agreements are relatively straightforward, while others are more complex.
-A simple one would be a sale of voting shares for money.
-However, you may agree that some or all the shares you sell will be non-voting, so the investor won’t have a say in how the business is conducted.
-Or an investor with more leverage may insist on having some options to buy more shares at specific profit triggers.
+A simple agreement might involve selling voting shares for money.
+However, you may agree that some or all of the shares you sell will be non-voting, so the investor won’t have a say in how the business is conducted.
+An investor with more leverage may also insist on having options to buy more shares at specific profit triggers.

 Stock purchase agreements typically include financial information so the investor understands precisely what they’re buying into.
 Financial information usually includes the following:

 There is also a period of due diligence during which the investor can verify this financial information.
-To ensure your stock sale goes smoothly, have your financial reports and other relevant documents in order so the investor can inspect them.
+To ensure your stock sale goes smoothly, have your financial reports and other relevant documents organized and ready for inspection so the investor can inspect them.

 Consult a business attorney to help write your stock purchase agreement or review it and make suggestions before you present it to your investor.